rackerlabs/docs-core-infra-user-guide/cloud-interfaces/cli/setup-cli.rst

 * A Rackspace cloud account
 * Credentials enabling access to that account

-  * Your username and password allow you to login to the Cloud Control Panel.
+  * Your user name and password allow you to log in to the Cloud Control Panel.
-  * After you login, you can obtain your API key and your tenant ID (also called account number).
+  * After you log in, you can obtain your API key and your tenant ID (also called account number).

-You also need to know something that you would need to know if working with an API:
+You also need to know something that you would need to work with an API:

 * The endpoint for the cloud service with which you want to interact